h4stoor/ctf/PLAID_(2017)/zipper-misc50/README.md

 :  bad extra field length (central)
 ```

-But I got important informations:
+But I've got important informations:

 * name of the compressed file is too long
 * there is some error in the `length` field value

-Looking at the file in `hexdumpie`:
+Looking at the file in `hexdump`:

 ```
 $ hexdump -C zipper.zip